Game Boy Gallery

 There Was an Attempt

 Game & Watch Gallery is the sequel to Game Boy Gallery, made right after and released worldwide.
-Game & Watch Gallery was a much better game that completely changed the way to portray a Game & Watch toy on Game Boy.
-The original game we are talking about here, Game Boy Gallery, was the first attempt to bring the Game & Watch toys made by Nintendo R&D1 in the 80s to another platform.
+Game & Watch Gallery was a much better game which beautifully adapted the Game & Watch toys on Game Boy.
+The original game we are talking about here, Game Boy Gallery, was the first attempt to bring the Game & Watch toys of Nintendo R&D1 to Game Boy.
 For its crazy release history and attempt at repackaging an iconic Nintendo toy line, it’s essential.

 One final note: the strange release of the game made every major market use a different naming scheme for the games.
 I have a handy table to show you those differences.